|Canastota Section||Perryville Section||Cazenovia Section||Stone Quarry-Nelson Swamp||Tioughnioga WMA|

 Turn right off old DEC Road, following yellow blazes.

 Reach Dugway Road.
 Parking.
 The Link Trail across the street will dead end in 2 miles.
-To continue, turn right on Dugway Road
+To continue, turn right on Dugway Road.
+Road walk for the next 4.6 miles.

 Reach stop sign and NY 80.
 Turn left on NY 80.

 Trail veers right off NY 80.
 Then trail turns right and heads uphill.
-Shoulder parking.
+Limited shoulder parking.

 Reach an area recently cleared and turn right.
 Following old logging road.